 This activity facilitated a dialogue about the challenges faced by their friends including cyberbullying, stress and pressure from friends, expectations of parents and teachers, conflict linked to being in a new international school environment that’s different from their home and feelings of isolation to mention a few.
 Using peer workshop learning techniques in student pods, they came up with solutions to engage in actions for their friends within the community.

 I hope this article has given you nuggets for service as action projects as we build the next generation of decision makers.

-Novadene Miller is an MYP teacher for individuals and societies, design product conception and service as action at the Ecole Privée Bilingue Internationale, located in Baillargues, near Montpellier, France.
-The school runs the Diploma Programme (DP) and is now accredited to offer the MYP.
+Novadene Miller teaches geography in the IB Diploma Programme (DP) Geography and the International General Certificate of Secondary Education (IGCSE) at Institut International Lancy in Geneva, Switzerland.
+At the time of publication, Novadene was an MYP teacher for individuals and societies, design product conception and service as action at the Ecole Privée Bilingue Internationale, located in Baillargues, near Montpellier, France.

 Miller has a PhD in geography and her previous publications include ‘Achieving Sustainability of Natural Resources and Obtaining Economic Goals’, Tourism’s Pandora’s box’, Études Caribéennes’, and a book chapter in ‘Rainforest Tourism, Conservation and Management Challenges for Sustainable Development’, edited by Bruce Prideaux, Earthscan from Routledge Publishers, 2014.
 She also published an article on teaching MYP individuals and societies in a changing world.